 The lender in respect of the \$10 million loan is One Funds Management Limited as trustee for the IPG Mortgage Fund.
 The Trustee of IPG Mortgage Fund, One Funds Management Limited ('OFML') is owned by OIG.
 Interest is payable in accordance with the terms of the loan agreement.

-Notes to the consolidated financial statements For the year ended 30 June 2020
+Notes to the consolidated financial statements For the year ended 30 June 2021

-21. Related party disclosures (continued)
+23. Related party transactions (continued)

 (c) Details of key management personnel

 Directors